Akbaruddin Owaisi: Political career

 Owaisi has been elected as the Member of the Legislative Assembly for Chandrayangutta constituency on six consecutive occasions, in 1999, 2004, 2009, 2014, 2018 and latest 2023.
 He served as a deputy to his elder brother Asaduddin Owaisi, who was leading the AIMIM in the House.
 In 2004, Akbaruddin became the floor leader of AIMIM in the Assembly upon Asaduddin's election to Lok Sabha from Hyderabad.
 He was re-elected in 2009 and led the seven-member AIMIM in the House.

 Owaisi won his fourth consecutive victory in Assembly polls from Chandrayangutta assembly in 2014.
 Akbaruddin Owaisi won his fifth consecutive victory in Assembly polls from Chandrayangutta Assembly in 2018.
 In 2019, he was appointed Chairman of Telangana Public Accounts Committee.

-Owaisi, elected for the 6th consecutive term as a Member of the Legislative Assembly, and being the senior most member of the Telangana Assembly, was appointed pro-tem Speaker on 9 December 2023.
+Owaisi got elected for the 6th consecutive term as a Member of the Legislative Assembly, and is the senior most member of the Telangana Assembly.
+He was appointed pro-tem Speaker on 9 December 2023.

 Other ventures

-Salar-e-Millat Educational Trust
+Owaisi established Salar-e-Millat Educational Trust, after his father's title, meaning commander of the community.
+The trust runs a chain of Owaisi School of Excellence in Hyderabad which provides free education to poor children in these schools.
+The schools impart academic knowledge as well as islamic instruction.

-Owaisi established Salar-e-Millat Educational Trust which runs a chain of Owaisi School of Excellence in Hyderabad.
-Owaisi provides free education to children in these schools.
+The trust also manages the chain of Owaisi Livelihood School, which provides training to girls and women in Mehndi design, tailoring, embroidery and beautician.